Issen007/car-wash-app/README.md

 Clone the Git Project and create a Python Virtual Environment.
 Run `pip install -r requirements.txt`
-Start the Django Project but change directory to `./src` and run `python manage.py runserver 0.0.0.0:8000` Enjoy and test the project in your web browsergit a
+Start the Django Project but change directory to `./src` and run `python manage.py runserver 0.0.0.0:8000` Enjoy and test the project in your web browser